 DA: 5 Memphis cops 'all responsible' for Tyre Nichols' death

-MEMPHIS, Tenn. -- Five fired Memphis police officers were charged Thursday with second-degree murder and other crimes in the arrest and death of Tyre Nichols, a Black motorist who died three days after a confrontation with the officers during a traffic stop.
+MEMPHIS, Tenn. -- Five fired Memphis police officers were charged Thursday with murder and other crimes in the killing of Tyre Nichols, a Black motorist who died three days after a confrontation with the officers during a traffic stop.

-A grand jury handed up indictments against Tadarrius Bean, Demetrius Haley, Desmond Mills, Jr., Emmitt Martin III and Justin Smith, Shelby County District Attorney Steve Mulroy said during a news conference.
-The fired officers, who are all Black, each face charges of second-degree murder, aggravated assault, aggravated kidnapping, official misconduct and official oppression.
+The officers, who are all Black, each face charges of second-degree murder, aggravated assault, aggravated kidnapping, official misconduct and official oppression.

-Mulroy said police video of the traffic stop, which Nichols' family and their lawyers say shows officers savagely beating the 29-year-old father and FedEx worker for three minutes, will be released to the public on Friday.
+Video of the Jan.
+7 traffic stop will be released to the public sometime Friday evening, Mulroy said.
+The Nichols family and their lawyers say the footage shows officers savagely beating the 29-year-old FedEx worker for three minutes in an assault that the legal team likened to the infamous 1991 police beating of Los Angeles motorist Rodney King.

-Nichols' stepfather, Rodney Wells, told The Associated Press by phone that he and his wife RowVaughn Wells, who is Nichols' mother, discussed the second-degree murder charges and are "fine with it."
-They had pushed for first-degree murder charges.
+Nichols' stepfather, Rodney Wells, told The Associated Press by phone that he and his wife, RowVaughn Wells, who is Nichols' mother, discussed the second-degree murder charges and are "fine with it."
+They had sought first-degree murder charges.

 "There's other charges, so I'm all right with that," he said.

-Wells, who earlier this week called on any protests to remain peaceful once the video is released, also said he is "ecstatic" that authorities have moved quickly in the case.
+Asked about the kidnapping charges, the district attorney said: "If it was a legal detention to begin with, it certainly became illegal at a certain point and was an unlawful detention."

-David Rausch, director of the Tennessee Bureau of Investigation, said during the news conference that he had seen the video, and he called it "absolutely appalling"
+David Rausch, director of the Tennessee Bureau of Investigation, said he saw the video and found it "absolutely appalling."

+Court records showed that all five former officers -- Tadarrius Bean, Demetrius Haley, Desmond Mills Jr., Emmitt Martin III and Justin Smith -- were taken into custody.

-Court records show that the five former officers were in custody.
-The records don't list attorneys for Smith, Bean or Haley.
+The records did not list attorneys for Smith, Bean or Haley.
 Martin's lawyer, William Massey, confirmed that his client had turned himself in.
-He and Mills' lawyer, Blake Ballin, said they planned to discuss the charges at a news conference later Thursday.
+He and Mills' lawyer, Blake Ballin, said their clients would plead not guilty.

+"No one out there that night intended for Tyre Nichols to die," Massey said.

 Second-degree murder is punishable by 15 to 60 years in prison under Tennessee law.

-The Rev. Al Sharpton, who founded and runs the National Action Network and will deliver the eulogy at Nichols' funeral service next week, called the charges "a necessary step in delivering justice" for Nichols.
+The Rev. Al Sharpton, who runs the National Action Network and will deliver the eulogy at Nichols' funeral service next week, called the charges "a necessary step in delivering justice" for Nichols, who was an avid skateboarder and had a 4-year-old son.

 "There is no point to putting a body camera on a cop if you aren't going to hold them accountable when the footage shows them relentlessly beating a man to death," Sharpton said.
 "Firings are not enough.
 Indictments and arrests are not convictions.
 As we've done in the past ... we will stand by this family until justice is done."

+At the White House, President Joe Biden said the Nichols family and the city of Memphis deserve "a swift, full and transparent investigation."

+"Public trust is the foundation of public safety, and there are still too many places in America today where the bonds of trust are frayed or broken," Biden said in a statement.

-The Memphis police chief has called the fired officers' actions that night "heinous, reckless and inhumane" and urged residents of the predominantly Black city to protest peacefully when video is released.
+The Memphis police chief has called the officers' actions that night "heinous, reckless and inhumane."

 Davis said the five officers found to be "directly responsible for the physical abuse of Mr. Nichols," were fired last week, but other officers are still being investigated for violating department policy.
 In addition, she said "a complete and independent review" will be conducted of the department's specialized units, without providing further details.